Sandy Hook Elementary School shooting

-The Sandy Hook Elementary School shooting occurred on December 14, 2012, in Newtown, Connecticut, United States, when 20-year-old Adam Lanza shot and killed 26 people.
-Twenty of the victims were children between six and seven years old, and the other six were adult staff members.
-Earlier that day, before driving to the school, Lanza had shot and killed his mother at their Newtown home.
-As first responders arrived at the school, Lanza died by suicide, shooting himself in the head.
+On December 14, 2012, a mass shooting occurred at Sandy Hook Elementary School in Newtown, Connecticut, United States.
+The perpetrator, 20-year-old Adam Lanza, shot and killed 26 people.
+The victims were 20 children between six and seven years old, and six adult staff members.
+Earlier that day, before driving to the school, Lanza fatally shot his mother at their Newtown home.
+As first responders arrived at the school, Lanza killed himself with a gunshot to the head.